 Field-hunting tip

-Look in metasomatic zones, skarns, nepheline syenites, granite pegmatites country — that is the host setting where helvine typically forms.
+Look in metasomatic zones, skarns, nepheline syenites, granite pegmatites country, the host setting where helvine typically forms.
 If you start seeing garnet, fluorite, magnetite in float, you are in the right ground.
 Field specimens usually show a tetrahedral crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.